rvolz/BicBucStriim/README.md

 Requirements
 ------------

+BicBucStriim publishes Calibre libraries via a web server, so it requires some modules to be pre-installed on your machine.
+The required modules are common ones for NAS, however you should check first if your device supports them:

 * Apache web server with PHP 5.3.7+, including support for mcrypt and sqlite3
 * Optional: if PHP module *intl* (php5-intl) is installed, book languages will be displayed

-BicBucStriim is known to work with other web servers too.
+If you can't/won't use Apache: BicBucStriim is known to work with other web servers too.
 Check the wiki for other configurations.

 License
 -------